grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 This one is a mess.
 I've been told that this data is from OSS Loki, our logging tool, and represents the number of hits coming from each Geographic region.
 It is colorful, but I have a very difficult time interpreting the information.
 Let's change the visualization to a map!
 1. Edit the *Customer Activity* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Stat* to *Geomap*
-3. Using the *Search options* in the top right, Find "Base layer".
+3. Using the *Search options* in the top right, Find "Basemap layer".
 4. Under *Base layer*, change the Layer type to *ArcGIS Map* with a Server instance of *World Ocean*.
 ![Base layer](img/Base-layer.png)
 5. Click the 'x' on the Search bar to clear your Base Layer search.